warp-contracts/academy/warp-academy-docs/docs/syncer/overview.md

 We use Make for build orchestration.
 To generate binaries simply use `make` in the root directory

 ### Local development
-Seting up a local dev environment for the first time:
+Setting up a local dev environment for the first time:
 ```sh
 # Start all needed services
 docker-compose up -d